 It takes Kulanu – all of us – to make Congregation Tikkun v’Or a strong, vibrant, connected community.
 For that reason, we ask each member to sign up for at least two volunteer undertakings each year in support of our Shabbat services, including our b’mitzvah services.
 Volunteers serve as greeters, oneg hosts, and Zoom hosts.
 TvO members can sign up on the Google spreadsheet through the Members-Only page.

-The building is very accessible to all, as there are no steps to enter the building from the front door.
+Accessibility: The building is very accessible to all, as there are no steps to enter the building from the front door.
 While we do still have only gendered restrooms, please use whichever restroom makes you feel more comfortable.

-You’ll find that people wear a range of clothing, from business casual and slightly dressy to shorts and sandals – please join us and be comfortable!
 If you’re a bit late, you won’t be alone!
-The door will be locked (for security), so you can press the (silent, lit) door-button and someone will let you in.
+Once services have started, the door will be locked (for security), but you can press the (silent, lit) door-button and someone will let you in.

 We often greet each other during the service.
 People will come up to you!
 You are also welcome to join us after for the oneg/kiddush.
 You can also go to our calendar for more information about other events and sign up for our weekly emails for the latest updates.